Dr Suhraiya Jivraj

 Dr Jivraj is a Senior Lecturer in Kent Law School.
-Her work draws on critical race and religion theory and (feminist/queer of colour) post/de-colonial perspectives to explore contemporary socio-legal problematics in the fields of law and religion, equalities, anti-discrimination and human rights law, gender and sexuality and Islamic family law.
+Her work draws on critical race/religion theories and feminist/queer of colour de-colonial perspectives to explore contemporary socio-legal problematics in the fields of law and religion, equalities, anti-discrimination and human rights law, gender and sexuality and Islamic family law.

-Critical Law and Race/Religion perspectives; Anti-discrimination and Human Rights Law; Post/de-colonial Studies; Intersectionality – Race/Religion, Gender & Sexuality; Muslim feminisms and Islamic Family law; Critical Happiness Studies; Decolonizing Sexualities
+Critical Law and Race/Religion perspectives; Anti-discrimination and Human Rights Law; Post/de-colonial (Queer) Studies; Intersectionality – Race/Religion, Gender & Sexuality; Muslim feminisms and Islamic Family law; Critical Happiness Studies; Decolonizing Sexualities.

 Dr Jivraj has supervised students to completion working in the areas of critical race/religion studies; intersectional, feminist/queer post/de-colonial approaches to of race/religion, gender and sexuality including on (Muslim) family law.
 She particularly welcomes (queer) students of colour wanting to draw on epistemologies/perspectives from the global south.

 - Society of Legal Scholars

 - Constitutional Law Association